Thoracic outlet syndrome

 What to expect from your doctor

-It's likely you'll be asked several questions, such as:
+Your healthcare professional will likely ask several questions, such as:

 - When did you first notice your symptoms?